After slight midweek relief, major US airports brace for another rush of weekend travelers

 Several airports have tried to mitigate long waits by asking flyers to arrive far ahead of typically recommended times.

-Airports in New York and New Jersey are responding to the travel woes by bringing in civilian security and police officers from the Port Authority of New York and New Jersey, which oversees the region’s major airports, the agency said.
-Still, those additional personnel are not able to operate security screening checkpoints and are only assisting with crowd control.
+Airports in New York and New Jersey have brought in civilian security and police officers from the Port Authority of New York and New Jersey, which oversees the region’s major airports, the agency said.
+Still, those additional personnel may not operate security screening checkpoints and are only assisting with crowd control.

 ICE increases its airport presence